DEFRA/defra-ai-sdlc/pages/feature-development/testing.md

 ### Prerequisites

 - **Feature Requirements**: Ensure there are detailed feature requirements with clear scope, as per the [Product Requirements](product-requirements.md).
 This could be a User Story or Product Requirement Document, in markdown format.
 The document should be accessible to the Artificial Intelligence Coding Assistant (AICA).
-- **AICA Rules:** Ensure there are detailed [Rules for AI](../../pages/appendix/rules-for-ai) to guide the AI tools in following code style and design preferences.
+- **AI Rules:** Ensure there are detailed [Rules for AI](../../pages/appendix/rules-for-ai) to guide the AI tools in following code style and design preferences.

-### 1. Prompt the AICA Interactively
+### 1. Prompt the Coding Assistant Interactively

 - Use an Artificial Intelligence Coding Assistant (AICA) to implement the tests.
 - Use testing prompt templates from your [prompt library](../../pages/appendix/prompt-library) and reference your requirements file using the @file feature.